afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

   * PgBouncer forwards request to a PgPool for that cluster
   * PgPool forwards Request to the PostreSQL server (master or slave)
   * PostgreSQL responds to the request

+## Repmgr

+Repmgr sets up your custer replication and provides a daemon that monitors the nodes in your cluster for failure.

+First, you create replicated nodes from your original master.
+It copies the underlying files from that server to another, which is run as a slave.
+You designate the master and standby (or slave) nodes.

+On failure, it can promote a slave to be the next master, takes the old master out of the cluster until it can be repaired, and tells the other slaves to follow the newly promoted master node.

+You can reprovision a new (or old master) node to and introduce it to the cluster.